CallumBoase/knack-api-helper/README.md

             }

-            // Create one record in Knack per uploaded file const records = uploadedFileIds.map(uploadedFileId => {
+            // Create one record in Knack per uploaded file
+            // This example uses a publicly accessible form, but you could also use a login protected one if you pass a userToken
+            // when initialising knackAPI or run the login method first const records = uploadedFileIds.map(uploadedFileId => {
                 return {
                     field_23: uploadedFileId, // Assuming field_23 is a file or image field in your Knack database